linkml/linkml/docs/schemas/annotations.md

           ...
 ```

+Note that here the `attributes` section of the `Person` definition is the attributes that an
+instance of `Person` may have.
+The `annotations` section pertains to the *class* Person, not instances.

 ## Validation of annotations

 If a schema element does not instantiate a metamodel extension class, then any annotation tag is valid.